BS in Business Administration

 Analysis of foreign exchange, use of derivative assets and other tools aimed at successful international financial management.
 Offered only in the spring.

-This is a one credit course, offered in the Spring semester as an extension to the Fin 322 class that utilizes the Trading Room.
-Students will continue to monitor the industries they studied during the fall semester and meet about once each week to discuss the portfolio.
+These are two, two credit courses, that utilize the Trading Room.
+Students will monitor the industries they studied during the fall semester and meet about once each week to discuss the portfolio.
 Students will present their recommendations for the portfolio to a board made up of practitioners.
-Open only to those who successfully completed the Trading Room version of FIN 322 in the fall semester.
-Offered only in the spring.
+Open only to those who successfully completed FIN 322 .
+Equity Valuation 1 is only offered in the Fall.
+Equity Valuation 2 is taught in the Spring and it is required that students have successfully completed Equity Valuation 1 before taking Equity Valuation 2

 SCM 360 – Advanced Spreadsheet Modeling (required course)